 - Caring for the poor is important to Muslims which is one reason why they fast.
 Fasting helps them understand how people feel when they go hungry.

 - The festival of Girgian which comes in the middle of Ramadan reminds me of Halloween.
 Kids get dressed in traditional costumes and collect treats from their neighbors.

 - The new crescent moon marks the end of Ramadan and that day is called Eid al-Fitr.
 Muslims clean and decorate their homes and they have a big feast.

 Ramadan has some similarities to Yom Kippur, The Day of Atonement for Jewish people.
-Both holidays involve fasting, forgiveness, multiple prayer times, and is based on a lunar calendar.
+Both holidays involve fasting, forgiveness, and multiple prayer times, and are based on a lunar calendar.

 I’ve organized these wonderful Ramadan books by:

 - Ramadan Picture Books Set in Present-Day United States